timenyin/timenyin/README.md

 - 👨‍💻 All of my projects are available at [https://www.harmony2k.cfd/](https://www.harmony2k.cfd/)

-- 💬 Ask me about **Bootstrap, JavaScript, PHP, and UI designs AWS, React,**
+- 💬 Ask me about **Bootstrap, JavaScript, PHP, and UI designs AWS platform, React,**

 - 📫 How to reach me **timenyindonkunu@gmail.com**